Date: 20/01/2026

 Professor Daniella Tilbury

-Professor Daniella Tilbury is the UK government’s focal point at the UN Economic Commission for Europe on ESD and an expert adviser to the European Commission on the green and digital transitions in education.
+Professor Daniella Tilbury is the UK Government’s focal point at the UN Economic Commission for Europe on ESD and an expert adviser to the European Commission on the green and digital transitions in education.
 She has held the position of Vice-Chancellor, Dean, Director of Research and Chair at universities in UK, Australia, Hong Kong, and Gibraltar.
 Daniella was a member of the Board of WWF Australia that brought Earth Hour to the World in 2007 and has been actively involved in international initiatives that inspire transitions towards sustainability and climate positive futures.

-She is an Hon.
-Fellow of St Catharine’s College, University of Cambridge, and Member of Council of the University of Girona and a Climate Ambassador.
+She is an Honorary Fellow of St Catharine’s College, University of Cambridge, and Member of Council of the University of Girona and a Climate Ambassador.
 Previously, she undertook field evaluations of WWF’s investment in sustainability education, visiting numerous Commonwealth countries in Africa, Asia, the Pacific, and the Americas.
 She has participated in several high-level Commonwealth events and remains an active advocate for the Commonwealth.